EventStore/EventStore/docs/server/configuration/security.md

 [31124,16,11:18:15.099,DBG] StreamBasedPolicySelector Successfully wrote default policy to stream $policies.
 ```

-The default policy looks like this:
+::: details Click here to see the default policy

 ```
 {